 This Stuffed Cabbage Casserole is basically a deconstructed version of stuffed cabbage layered with shredded cabbage, ground beef and brown rice cooked in tomatoes then topped with melted cheese.

 Last week when I was browsing other blogs Top Dishes for 2011, (I always love those posts) I came across this recipe on Kalyn’s Kitchen.
 It had January comfort food written all over it… I knew I HAD to try it!!

 This turned out great, and easily serves 10 people.
 Although stuffed cabbage doesn’t usually have cheese, I loved the addition of it in this recipe.
-I gave you the nutritional info with and without the cheese but if you don’t have any allergies to cheese, I say make it with!
+Of course you can make it without the cheese if you prefer to keep it dairy free.

 Leftover can be frozen and reheated for another day.
 Freeze up to 3 months.
 Refrigerate up to 3 to 4 days.

 - To make it dairy-free omit the cheese.